-Add Single Sign-on button anywhere (shortcode)
+Add / Customize Single Sign-on button

-Through the years, WPO365 has always provided developers and website administrators with ways to customize the login button.
+Through the years, WPO365 has always provided developers and website administrators with ways to customize an SSO login button.
 Starting with version 33.0, a new feature that allows you to customize the SSO (Single Sign-on) button through a simple user interface, has been added to the plugin's Login / Logout configuration page.

 Customize Login Button